Sparse Decomposition of Graph Neural Networks: SDGNN Computation

-The computation required to solve \numref{eq:problem_phase_Theta_direct} rapidly grows as the size of $\gV$ increases.
+{\bf Narrowing the candidate nodes.} The computation required to solve \numref{eq:problem_phase_Theta_direct} rapidly grows as the size of $\gV$ increases.
 Specifically, the computational overhead comes from the inference of $\phi(\rmX; \rmW)$ and the computation time of the LARS solver.
 To reduce the required computation, we define a much smaller candidate node set $\sC_z$ for each node $z$ and only consider the candidate nodes to determine $\vtheta_z$.
 We solve the following problem instead of \numref{eq:problem_phase_Theta_direct}.

 \numref{eq:problem_phase_Theta_direct_reduced_constraint} defines the reduced candidate set for solving $\theta_z$.
-We only need to infer $\phi(\rmX_{z*}; \rmW)$ for node $z$ that appears in the candidate set and the complexity of the LARS solver only depends on the size of the candidate set instead of $|\gV|$.
+We only need to infer $\phi(\rmX_{z*}; \rmW)$ for node $z$ that appears in the candidate set, and the complexity of the LARS solver only depends on the size of the candidate set instead of $|\gV|$.

 For each node, we use the knowledge of the graph structure to heuristically determine the moderate-sized candidate set that includes the most relevant nodes.
 Specifically, we include all $K_1$-hop neighbour nodes.
-From those nodes, we recursively sample a fixed number of neighbours for an extra $K_2$ hops (similar to the mechanism of graphSAGE \citep{hamilton2017inductive}) and combine all visited nodes as the candidate set.
+From those nodes, we recursively sample a fixed number $s$ of neighbours for an extra $K_2$ hops (similar to the mechanism of graphSAGE \citep{hamilton2017inductive}) and combine all visited nodes as the candidate set.
+As for practical guidelines for selecting $K_1$, $K_2$ and $s$, we can refer to the receptive nodes of the target GNN models and set the hyper-parameters so that the selected candidate nodes can roughly cover them.
+After that, a grid search could be conducted around that set of hyper-parameters to get better performance.